 The general theme of my research is "bridging the gap between man and machine".
 Specifically, the target is to understand human emotions, cognition, interaction, motion etc such that we can achieve a smooth and natural interaction.

-Namely, we work on projects on anticipation of intentions, understanding about humans' mental/cognitive state, estimation of their social traits etc. For these purposes, we use computer vision, pattern recognition and machine learning.
+Namely, we work on projects on anticipation of intentions, understanding humans' mental/cognitive state, estimation of their social traits etc. For these purposes, we use computer vision, pattern recognition and machine learning.
 Below you may find general requirements and some example topics.

 Currently, I offer several topics for internship students.
 If you are interested, please contact me and Dr. Bernard Chenevier by sending an email (, )